codeccoop/posts-bridge/README.md

 ## Custom Blocks

 Posts Bridge comes packed with a **Remote Field** custom block.
 This custom block enables Gutenberg editor to render remote data fields.
-The block, once inserted into our content, enables the editor to freely build it's content.
+The block, once inserted into the post content, enables the editor to freely build its contents.
 There where you want to render your remote data you have to use the `{{fieldName}}` mark as a replacement mark.
 On render time, Posts Bridge will replace this marks with the values of each field on the payload fetched from the backend.